#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 So we thought, let's start off by visiting Dave's uncle in Norwich.
 Yes, yes.

-And just get on some of those blooming highways and byways of this fantastic nation.
+Let's just get on some of those blooming highways and byways of this fantastic nation.

+Auntie Val.
 Looking forward to seeing her.

 She'll make us a scon.
 Yeah.

 So anyway, between...
-John, she swears.
+Because she swears.

 Yeah.

-Between Cambridge and Norwich, E, I was on E on my phone.
-Not E E, E that you used to get in the 90s.
+Between Cambridge and Norwich, E. I was on E on my phone.

 And not ecstasy.
 And no, not ecstasy.

-And it's just a game.
-It's a disgrace
+And it's disgrace

 What's happening there?
 It's just unacceptable.
 It is.

-On a major A-road
+On a major A-road.
+Have a wood.

-to be on E for 58 miles.
+To be on E for 58 miles.
+Yes.

 So apart from taking their roast down one notch, I would have given it a five.
 What a fantastic review.

 Yeah.
-And they were friendly.
+And they were friendly?
+Yeah, veggie sausages.

 I thought the ones in the buffet were display models.
+Yeah, me too.

+Yeah, like plastic fruit.
 So, what did everyone have for their breakfasts?
-Scramby egg.
+Scrambie egg.

 Yeah.
 Yeah, I scrambled.
-Mushrooms.

 I mushed.
 I mushed.

+I mushed.
 I was going to leave it at that.
-Really?
-But then I saw a sausage.

-Yes.
 So I had one sausage.
+Right.

 on the E, which was tricky.
 So I bought, because I'm earning, I bought my own Wi-Fi for 24 hours.

 Well done.
 Was it good though?
-It worked a treat.

-But yes, the morning after the night before,
+But yes, the morning after, the night before,

-Dave's Uncle Alan.
+at Dave's Uncle Alan.
 Yeah.

 I thought you were fantastic.

-And it was great to be in your presence.
+I thought it was great to be in your presence.
 Oh, that's really kind.

-I thought you had work to do.
+I thought you have work to do.

 But we're finding our feet.
 Yeah, there were a couple of conversations we had with Alan